Georgantas/dangerous-maze/README.md

 ```

 # Dijkstra's Algorithm
-Dijkstra's algorithm is an algorithm for finding the shortest paths between nodes in a graph, which may represent, for example, road networks.
+Dijkstra's algorithm was used to solve this problem.
+This algorithm is used for finding the shortest paths between nodes in a graph, which may represent, for example, road networks.
 It was conceived by computer scientist Edsger W. Dijkstra in 1956 and published three years later.

 ## Algorithm
 Let the node at which we are starting be called the initial node.
 Let the distance of node Y be the distance from the initial node to Y. Dijkstra's algorithm will assign some initial distance values and will try to improve them step by step.